View resources

 Most children who do not have serious underlying pathology can be managed supportively at home, with appropriate advice around when to represent for review at either their GP or the ED.

-Parents should be advised to represent for medical review (GP or ED) if the child develops a fever or symptoms persist or worsen.
+Parents should be advised to represent for medical review (GP or ED) if the child:

 Follow-up